Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Six sat back and considered that for a moment.
 He’d been operating off the assumption that Handler would have an escape planned out.
 He’d successfully smuggled big and dangerous pawns off-planet when the heat was on before, after all.

-But really, from Six’s perspective, the idea that this might be a one-way trip for all involved was...neater.
+But really, from Six’s perspective, the idea that this might be a one-way trip for all involved was... neater.
 He could transfer out of Allen, find a new host, observe the results of his handiwork, and of course the host and the telltale implants in his brain would be entirely incinerated.
 It was good cover.
 Doubly good, if none of the people he was now talking with would survive to share their suspicions in interrogation.

 And, of course, there was plenty of precedent in his long experience that when well-motivated agents were more concerned with achieving their objective than with surviving the mission, the odds of success increased.